Save 15% with JRB15 Coupon Code: https://www.apecanyon.com/ See the: JRB Collection Ropes |

 - Strength: 30 kN or 6744 lb

-9+mm Canyon Elite is a high quality static rope, but did not hold up to wear as well as the other ropes.
-Advertised as 9mm, but at least 9.5 on JRB’s caliper.
-Great for SRT, DSRT or a Universal System.
+This is a high quality static rope, but did not hold up to wear as well as the other ropes, showing more fraying in the sheath after an active season of use.
+It is advertised as 9mm, but at least 9.5 on JRB’s caliper.
+It performs well in SRT, DSRT or a Universal System.
 Color is brighter than ideal.

 - Construction: Technora® and Polyester cover over a dry treated Nylon core